 Does Knockout City have cross-play?

 Whenever a new battle royale title comes out, one of the first questions gamers have is whether or not it will have cross-play.
 This means they can play with friends who own the game on a different console.

-Gamers will be glad to know that Knockout City will include cross-play from launch.
-In fact, EA are pushing it as one of the game’s biggest features, as playing with friends is a major part of the experience.
+Gamers will be glad to know that Knockout City includes cross-play, too.
+In fact, EA is pushing it as one of the game’s biggest features, as playing with friends is a major part of the experience.